Last Updated on September 28, 2020 by Facundo

 Having a dedicated external amp can;

-Increase the Gain level: This is by far the most important function of a preamp.
+Increase the Gain level: This is by far the most important job of a preamp.

 Many microphones, such as the Shure SM7B, have a very low output and often require more power than the preamp of an Audio Interface can provide.
 Having an external one will give you the power the microphone needs.